 Take a look at all the attractions, entertainment, and stores that will be back in the parks when Disney World re-opens!

 Just like there have been themed holiday treats in Disney World, we’ve also seen merchandise for the Fourth of July and Father’s Day.
 AND we’re ALREADY seeing Halloween items in the parks as well (some of them with the Sanderson Sisters!).

 We’re talking about the themed ears, take-home candy from around the parks, spirit jerseys, and MORE.
 We hope to have more popcorn buckets like the Oogie Boogie Popcorn Bucket or an entire collection of spooky MagicBands to take home with us!

 Annual Passholders will possibly still have the chance to pick up Halloween merchandise that Sandy Claws has put out especially for them.

 Whether Passholders want to show off new pins or tees in time for the Fall festivities, we can’t wait to see what items Disney World conjures up soon!

 Halloween Activities at the Disney Resorts

-If you think the parks are the only spots to get in on the fun, you’re going to want to visit the Disney Resorts (if we can resort hop by then) for more Halloween and Fall spirit!
+If you think the parks are the only spots to get in on the fun, you’re going to want to visit the Disney Resorts (if we can still more-or-less resort hop by then) for more Halloween and Fall spirit!
 As the resorts start to reopen over the next couple of months, they will hopefully introduce the same activities and decorations that they have used each year.